AutoFR: Automated Filter Rule Generation for Adblocking: Introduction

 \section{Introduction}

-Adblocking is widely used today to improve security, privacy, performance, and browsing experience of web users.
+Adblocking is widely used today to improve the security, privacy, performance, and browsing experience of web users.
 Twenty years after the introduction of the first adblocker in 2002, the number of web users who use some form of adblocking now exceeds 42\% \cite{adblocker-users}.
-Adblocking primarily relies on filter lists (\eg{} EasyList~\cite{easylist}) that are manually curated based on crowd-sourced user feedback by a small community of filter list (FL) authors.
-There are hundreds of different adblocking filter lists that target different platforms and geographic regions \cite{AllFilterLists}.
-It is well-known that the filter list curation process is slow and error-prone \cite{AlrizhaErrors}, and requires significant continuous effort by the filter list community to keep them up-to-date \cite{cvinspectorndss}.
+Adblocking primarily relies on \fl{s} (\eg{} EasyList~\cite{easylist}) that are manually curated based on crowd-sourced user feedback by a small community of \fl{} (FL) authors.
+There are hundreds of different adblocking \fl{s} that target different platforms and geographic regions \cite{AllFilterLists}.
+It is well-known that the \fl{} curation process is slow and error-prone \cite{AlrizhaErrors}, and requires significant continuous effort by the \fl{} community to keep them up-to-date \cite{cvinspectorndss}.

-The research community is actively working on machine learning (ML) approaches to assist with filter rule generation \cite{BhagavatulaResourceFiltering,Gugelmann15,alex2019generation} or to build models to replace filter lists altogether \cite{iqbal2018adgraph,siby22webgraph,YangWtaGraph,abi2020percival}.
+The research community is actively working on machine learning (ML) approaches to assist with filter rule generation \cite{BhagavatulaResourceFiltering,Gugelmann15,alex2019generation} or to build models to replace \fl{s} altogether \cite{iqbal2018adgraph,siby22webgraph,YangWtaGraph,abi2020percival}.
 There are two key limitations of prior ML-based approaches.
-First, existing ML approaches are supervised as they rely on human feedback and/or existing filter lists (which are also manually curated) for training.
-This introduces a circular dependency between these supervised ML models and filter lists --- the training of models relies on the very filter lists (and humans) that they aim to augment or replace.
+First, existing ML approaches are supervised as they rely on human feedback and/or existing \fl{s} (which are also manually curated) for training.
+This introduces a circular dependency between these supervised ML models and \fl{s} --- the training of models relies on the very \fl{s} (and humans) that they aim to augment or replace.
 Second, existing ML approaches do not explicitly consider the trade-off between blocking ads and avoiding breakage.
 An over-aggressive adblocking approach might block all ads on a site but may block legitimate content at the same time.
-Thus, filter lists remain crucial for adblocking.
+Thus, despite recent advances in ML-based adblocking, \fl{s} remain defacto in adblocking.